Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Binance.US vs. Kraken winner: Kraken

-Though this was a close competition between two great exchanges, Kraken comes out on top by taking four out of seven categories when compared to Binance.US.
-Kraken is accessible to more users, has more features and has better security than Binance.US.
+Though this was a close competition between two great exchanges, Kraken comes out on top by taking five out of seven categories compared to Binance.US.
+Kraken is accessible to more users and has more features and better security than Binance.US.

-Neither exchange is a bad option for US citizens, with Binance.US perhaps being preferred if you are solely interested in spot trading and are not interested in any of the other features available on Kraken.
+Neither exchange is a bad option, with Binance.US perhaps being preferred if you are solely interested in spot trading and are not interested in any of the other features available on Kraken.

 Go to Kraken's website